R.R. Virdi: Career

 R.R.
 Virdi's first novel, Grave Beginnings, was published as an ebook in December 2013.
-It was edited and rereleased in November 2015 in trade paperback format, after which it was named the "book of the year" by Drop of Ink Review that year.
+It was edited and rereleased in November 2015 in trade paperback format; it was named the "book of the year" by Drop of Ink Review that year.
 The short work "Chance Fortunes" was published in September 2015 in The Longest Night Watch charity anthology edited by Lacey Sutton.
 "A Bag Full of Stars" was published in Stardust, Always from Writers Colony Press in June 2016.

 In 2016, Grave Measures was nominated for a Dragon Award in the Best Fantasy Novel category.
 Virdi's short, "Chance Dealings", was released in The Longest Night Watch, Volume 2 in October 2016.
-Dangerous Ways was released in December, and was nominated for a 2017 Dragon Award in the Best Fantasy Novel category.
+Dangerous Ways was released in December and nominated for a 2017 Dragon Award in the Best Fantasy Novel category.
 The third book in The Grave Report series, Grave Dealings, was released in October 2017.

 The first novel in his Monster Slayer Online LitRPG fantasy series, Goblin King, was published in May 2018 as an ebook.
-"Messenger", a short work co-authored with Yudhanjaya Wijeratne and published October 2018 in The Expanding Universe Volume 4 military science fiction anthology, was nominated for the Nebula Award for Best Novelette in 2019.
+"Messenger", a short work co-authored with Yudhanjaya Wijeratne and published in October 2018 in The Expanding Universe Volume 4 military science fiction anthology, was nominated for the Nebula Award for Best Novelette in 2019.
 In March 2019, Virdi published his space opera novel, Star Shepherd, followed in July by Beast Queen, the sequel to Goblin King.

 Virdi published a second story with Wijeratne, "A Little Bit of Kali", in The Expanding Universe Volume 5 in September that year, then co-edited the Parallel Worlds: The Heroes Within anthology with L. J. Hachmeister in October.
 His story, "The Shadow of Markham", was included in that anthology.
 Kate Pickford included his story "The Path to Kahinae" in the Hellcats anthology in September 2020.